 Lunchtime staff should ensure that this behaviour policy is applied consistently across lunchtimes and that; children are well behaved, give consideration and respect to others and their surroundings when moving around the hall and playground and demonstrate that they live the values of the school.
 Positive play and activities are encouraged both on the playground and indoors on wet days.

-Inappropriate incidents, e.g. when a child hurts another child, during playtime are reported to the class teachers at the end of play and in severe cases an Incident Concerns Form is completed by Lunchtime Staff.
+Inappropriate incidents are managed during lunchtime and children are reminded of the rules to be respectful, responsible and safe.
+Some incidents may be reported to the class teachers at the end of play and in severe cases an Incident Concerns Form is completed by Lunchtime Staff.
 (See Appendix A)